yale-cv/avm-slam_dataset/README.md

-This is the dataset website for our paper "[AVM-SLAM: Semantic Visual SLAM with Multi-Sensor Fusion in a Bird’s Eye View for Automated Valet Parking]()".
+This is the dataset website for our paper "[AVM-SLAM: Semantic Visual SLAM with Multi-Sensor Fusion in a Bird’s Eye View for Automated Valet Parking](https://arxiv.org/abs/2309.08180)" (Accepted by IROS 2024).

 ## AVM-SLAM Dataset